When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ2: What are the differences between researchers' and developers' practices in integrating UAV projects with large language models?

-\item \textbf{Onboard Control (Internal):} In this mode, the LLM is deeply integrated into the UAV's flight control system, directly responsible for task decomposition, action decision-making, and control command generation.
+\item \textbf{Onboard Control (Internal):} LLMs are deeply integrated into the UAV's flight control system, directly responsible for task decomposition, action decision-making, and control command generation.
 Its advantage is that the UAV's flight control directly relies on the LLM, providing good real-time performance.
 It also offers high real-time capability and autonomy, making it a key architecture for achieving fully autonomous flight.
 However, the disadvantage is the high demand for local computational resources, which is limited by the model size.
-The usage of this mode is low in both academia (5.4\%) and industry (10.71\%), reflecting a cautious attitude.
-This mode is currently more commonly used in high-value, specific tasks with clear ROI (such as rescue, defense, and mining).
-It can be speculated that, as technology advances, particularly with edge computing and lightweight models, this mode will have significant growth potential in the future.
+The usage of this mode is low among both researchers (5.4\%) and developers (10.71\%), reflecting a cautious attitude.
+This mode has significant growth potential as lightweight models and edge computing evolve.

 \end{enumerate}